-AASB 13 Fair Value I the fair value hierarch leasurement requires all assets and liabilities measured at fair value to be assigned to a level in y as follows: Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities that the entity can access at the measurement date.
+AASB 13 Fair Value Measurement requires all assets and liabilities measured at fair value to be assigned to a level in the fair value hierarchy as follows:

+Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities that the entity can access at the measurement date.

 Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.

 Level 3 Unobservable inputs for the asset or liability.

+16 Fair Value Measurement

+Fair value hierarchy